 But even if you did that, drives out of enclosures are still more susceptible to vibration and the drives little vent holes are more likely to attract dust and dirt.
 That’s right enclosures have vibration dampening and obviously provide a further barrier to dirt.

 Bottom line, handling a bare drive is akin to Russian roulette.

 Kinda.
 Unless you show them the money.

 Yes, Apple developed and owns ProRes.
-And Apple is very protective over this wonderful codec.
+And Apple is very protective of this wonderful codec.
 Apple licenses 3rd parties to use ProRes.
 And Apple is very selective on who get’s this great honor.
 Normally, its hardware implementations of ProRes – that is, done on a dedicated hardware chip as opposed to in software.
-This could be a camera, or a a capture card As Apple itself doesn’t make any hardware encoders to create ProRes, this wouldn’t introduce any competition to them.
+This could be a camera or a capture card As Apple itself doesn’t make any hardware encoders to create ProRes, this wouldn’t introduce any competition to them.

 If it IS done in software, then it’s normally in a software solution, which would not otherwise compete with a potential Apple software sale or, is a higher end piece of software that makes buying a Mac to accomplish the ProRes transcode a viable option.

 Now, here is a market for unauthorized implementation of ProRes on Windows.
 You’ve probably seen them advertised on forums while Googling a tech question.
 Many of these companies are now out of business because Apple lawyers don’t mess around.